cinemascience/cinema_debye_scherrer/README.md

 This should be sufficient for many browsers; however, some browsers may have advanced security settings enabled which prevents reading data files from your computer.
 If you encounter problems viewing your datasets, then you can run a simple HTTP server to serve your datasets.
-To start a HTTP server using Python on an Unix operating system, in the directory containing ``main.html`` do
+To start a HTTP server using Python 3 on an Unix operating system, in the directory containing ``main.html`` do
 ```
-python -m SimpleHTTPServer
+python -m http.server
 ```
 Record the port assigned in the terminal from this command; typically, the port assigned is 8000.
 Then, you can navigate to ``main.html`` from the URL ``http://localhost:8000/main.html``.